renegadevi/mac-app-collection.gitlab.io/README.md

 Find hidden gems to improve your Mac.

+**Current update cycle:**
+Every 2 weeks for a update with a new set of apps, usually around 15-20 apps.

 ## Why this list?

 The software eco-system for macOS over the last decade has been in a huge growing state.
 There's a lot of new software and apps which offers high quality, native and polished experience, or just enhancing the existing macOS experience to suit personal needs.